 Do Cats Think About Things?

-Cats think about things all the time, like most complex animals.
-But, because they are less complex than humans, they have a limited scope for thought and understanding.
+Cats think about different things all the time, like most complex animals.
+As their brains are less complex than humans, they have a limited scope for thought and understanding.
 Cats likely don’t have the ability to think logically.
 They also can’t think about and process their emotions in a language or words instead of feeling them.

 Do Cats Think About Food?

 One of the key drivers behind any animal’s behaviors and thought processes is food.

-All animals need to eat, and mesopredators need to figure out how to get it.
-Even though a domestic cat has an easier time finding it than a wild cat, it likely still thinks about its meals.
+All animals need to eat, and mesopredators need to figure out how to get food.
+Even though a domesticated cat has an easier time finding food and sustenance than a wild cat, it likely still thinks about its meals.

 What Do Cats Think About People?

 Sources commonly state that cats consider humans to be big, dumb cats.
 However, this is an oversimplification.
 Cats certainly think that people are clumsy.
-We stumble and trip over far more than cats do.
-We’re far less agile than felines.
-So, if cats think about us at all, they certainly think of us as lacking coordination and dexterity.
+We stumble and trip over far more than cats do, and we’re far less agile than felines.
+So, if cats think about us at all, they certainly see us as lacking coordination and dexterity.

 Do Cats Think in Depth?

-While cats do think about these things, they probably don’t think in any depth.
+While cats do think about these things, they probably don’t think in any great depth.
 They don’t sit and ponder things at length.
 There are two obstacles to a cat thinking about things in detail:

 The main difference between the brains of humans and other animals is the cerebral cortex.
 This is the outermost layer of the brain.
 According to EMBO, the cerebral cortex folded so that the brain has a greater surface area.
-The more surface area, the greater the intelligence.
+The more surface area, the greater the level of intelligence.

 Do Cats Think About the Past?

 This may already happen with your cat.
 Cats and other house pets learn that certain behaviors, e.g., yowling, result in getting food and treats.
 They then repeat these behaviors.
-But this is a learned behavior rather than the result of the cat thinking “Normally when I yowl, I get food.
+This is a learned behavior rather than the result of the cat thinking, “Normally when I yowl, I get food.
 I better yowl again!”

 Do Cats Think About the Future?

 It’s not clear to what extent cats or other animals can imagine the future.
 We need to remember events from the past, and we need to anticipate from these experiences what may happen in the future.
 As stated, cats can remember events in the past.
 Whether they can expand from that to think about the future is unclear.

-There are definitely circumstances in which they might think of the future.
+There are circumstances in which they might think of the future.
 Take vet visits, for example.
-Your cat might fight to stop you putting it into a cat carrier because it anticipates its visit to the vet, and doesn’t want to go.
+Your cat might fight to stop you from putting it into a cat carrier because it anticipates its visit to the vet and doesn’t want to go.
 How much of this is related to true thinking is unclear.

 What Language Do Cats Think In?